doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 If you have any thoughts on this post shoot me a message on [Twitter](https://twitter.com/halldorb)!

-[^ironic]: It's a little bit ironic but at this time the bank owes you the money that it credited to your account at the same time that you ultimately owe the bank back the loan.
+[^banktrust]: In the past this was exactly how banks issued credit.
+They printed their own bank notes, e.g. a Bank of America bill.
+This had a lot of problems including the bank notes with the same face value being valued differently depending on the risk of a particular bank defaulting.
+A hypothetical example: Bank of America note might be valued at 90 cents on the dollar while a Bank of New Hampshire note might be valued at only 80 cents on the dollar.

+[^centralbank]: Banks do earn some interest on U.S. dollars they store at the central bank.
+These dollars are called reserves and they are the only real digital version of the U.S. dollar.
+The reserves primarily serve the purpose of facilitating transactions between different banks and allowing them to withdraw cash when in need.
+They also allow the central bank to influence the interest rates in the economy by controlling the interest rate on the reserves.
+Interestingly in some places in Europe the interest rate on reserves is negative so that banks are better off keeping their reserves in cash in vaults which carries some negative interest through storage and security costs.

-[^FDIC]: For example, the governement insures bank deposits up to a certain limit through a program called FDIC in chequing accounts.
+[^fdic]: Bank runs are partly solved with the government insuring deposits up to a certain amount.
+For example, the U.S. governement insures bank deposits up to a $250,000 (as of 2021) through a program called FDIC (Federal Deposit Insurance Corporation) in chequing accounts.
 However if you're over that limit and the bank goes bankrupt there is no guarantee that you'll get your money back.
-This is a fundamental difference between physical currency and bank deposit.
-The only functional equivalent of physical currency are central bank reserves and they are only available to banks.
+This is a fundamental difference between physical currency and a bank deposit.

+[^theoryofmoney]: The theory that all money is in fact credit is called the credit theory of money and has origins back to Plato.
+The proponents of this theory stipulate that all money creation is in fact a creation of credit and debt.
+See [The Credit Theory of Money](https://www.modernmoneynetwork.org/sites/default/files/biblio/the_credit_theory_of_money.pdf) by Alfred Mitchell-Innes.